ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (run game-loop grid-size grid-size)
 ```

-We just produce brown rectangles (or other colors) for each related info we have in the grid.
+We just produced a brown rectangle (or other colors) for each related info we have in the grid.

 ![r-cade walls](/blog/2021-09-08-one_day_with_racket/img/18-r-cade_walls.png)

-> hum...
-8:12 PM.
-Let's take a final dinner-pause.
-I feel some doubts about my capacity to end up this challenge...
+> hmm...
+8:12 PM - Let's take a final pause for dinner.
+I have some doubts about my ability to finish this challenge in time...
-> But hope drives me !
+> But I have hope acting as fuel!
-> I want to brag in work tomorrow at work, so failing is not an option.
+> I want to brag at work tomorrow, so failing is not an option.

 #### The Snake

 ##### Show it

-I wanted a centered snake, so I change my grid size to 21.
-The center should be (10 10) and I calculate it (because I want to be able to change the size of wy grid).
+I want a centered snake, so I change my grid size to 21.
+The center should be (10 10) and I calculate it (because I want to be able to change the size of my grid).

-If I want it to move 2 times per seconds, I have to change the framerate too.
+If I want it to move 2 times per second, I have to change the framerate too.

 ```rkt
 (define grid-size 21)